/ BLOG

 Disadvantage: You’re liable to any debts

 One of the biggest disadvantages when it comes to operating under a sole trader business structure is that you have unlimited liability.
-What this means is that under the law there is no distinction between your personal and business assets.
+Under the law, there is no distinction between your personal and business assets.
 This means that your personal assets are at risk if you encounter any liabilities along your business journey.

-While this is a major disadvantage, there are some key types of sole trader insurance designed to protect you from the risks you face.
-One of the key types of business insurance cover many sole traders consider is Public Liability insurance*.
+Luckily, there is sole trader insurance designed to protect you.
+One of the key types of business insurance that many sole traders consider is Public Liability insurance*.
 Public Liability insurance* is designed to provide protection if a third party is injured or sustains property damage as a result of your negligent business activities.

 The bottom line

-Running a small business under a sole trader structure is often a daunting step for those looking to take the plunge.
-It basically means everything is on you financially and decision-wise when it comes to running your business.
-Having sole trader insurance and a sound business plan can set your sole trader business up for success in the long run even if the worst were to happen.
-After analysing the pros and cons and putting these protections and goals in place, you will hopefully be on your way to launching your business as a sole trader.
+Having sole trader insurance and a sound business plan can set your small business up for success in the long run.
+After weighing up the pros and cons and putting these protections in place, you will hopefully be on your way to launching your business as a sole trader!

 ABN 68 127 707 975; AFSL 501769